Himanshu7509/Elite-Backend/ROLE_BASED_ACCESS.md

 2. Based on the email and password combination, the system determines the user role:
    - If email matches `ADMIN_EMAIL` and password matches `ADMIN_PASSWORD`, role is "admin"
    - If email is in `MANAGER_EMAILS` and password matches `MANAGER_PASSWORD`, role is "manager"
-   - If email is in `SALES_EMAILS` and password matches `SALES_PASSWORD`, role is "sales"
+   - If email and password match a team member in the database, role is determined by the team member's role
-3. A JWT token is generated with the user's email and role
+3. A JWT token is generated with the user's email, role, and ID (for database users)
 4. The token is used in the `Authorization` header for all subsequent requests

 ### Authorization Middleware